-- Have financial need

-- Must be enrolled as a regular student in an eligible program

-- Be working toward a degree or certificate

-- Be a U.S. citizen or eligible non-citizen

-- Have a valid Social Security Number

-- Not owe a refund on a Federal Grant or be in default on a Federal Educational loan

-- Be making Satisfactory Academic Progress
+- 1. Must be enrolled as a regular student in an eligible program. - 2.
+Be working toward a graduate degree. - 3.
+Be a U.S. citizen or eligible non-citizen. - 4.
+Have a valid Social Security Number. - 5.
+Not owe a refund on a Federal Grant or be in default on a federal student loan. - 6.
+Maintain a Satisfactory Academic Progress.

-- Be registered with Selective Service (if required)

-- Be enrolled at least half-time except for the Federal Pell Grant, which allows less-thanhalf-time enrollment